 - Try to find one necessary assumption in the passage.
 This is what the right weaken answer will often target.

 - The All Things are Equal fallacy is very common on these questions.
-When things are compared over time, the assumption is that background factors remain constant (while they might be changing).
+When things are compared over time, the assumption is that background factors remain constant — when in reality they might have changed.
 A good answer might point out that some background factor did change.

 - When you see a Weaken question that compares two things or tries to show them as similar, look for an underlying factor that makes such a comparison problematic.

 - Common trap answer choices include: